GeethuEbby/weather-based-ride-suggestions/README.md

 $\ hav(c) = hav(a-b) + sin(a) sin(b) hav(C) $

 -	Also, the second nearest and third nearest distances are calculated by using the same formula and sorting the results to get the second and third minimums.
--	Now variables are created with data to be passed to dashboard.
+-	Dashboard elements are defined and style and UI components are added.
 -	Map with marker location of the passenger and vehicle identified is prepared and saved as html to be displayed as iFrame in dashboard.
--	The vehicles are identified using the function defined in prepare_map.ipynb and function name is map_html().
+-	The map is constructed using the function defined in prepare_map.ipynb and function name is map_html().
+-	External stylesheets for the dash are imported to apply styling.
 -	Dashboard is created using dash Plotly library.
--	External stylesheets for the dash are imported to apply styling.
 -	The dashboard is initialized and dependencies are added with the below code
 ````
 app = Dash(__name__, external_stylesheets=[external_stylesheets,dbc.themes.BOOTSTRAP,